sathishkumar-manogaran/FamilyGraph/README.md

 6. Display Male Family Members
 7. Display Female Family Members
 8. Display Aggregate Relation
-9. Display Persons by Relation
+9. Display Persons by Relation (Ex: Display al Persons who are related to this Person as AUNTs)
-10. Display Persons Related to someone with Relation
+10. Display Persons Related to someone with Relation (Ex: Display all Persons who are MOTHERs to someone)

 ### Design Decisions
 - Family is represented as a Graph, with Persons as Nodes and Relations as Edges.